AdobeDocs/developers-animatesdk-docs/Layer_object/layer11.md

 #### Description

-An integer value that specifies the ZDepth value of the frame.
+Method; An integer value that specifies the ZDepth value of the frame.

 #### Example